mbari-org/pbp/pbp-doc/docs/pbp-hmb-gen/index.md

   --audio-path-prefix dir
                         Ad hoc path prefix for sound file location, for example, /Volumes.
 By default, no prefix applied.
   --date YYYYMMDD       The date to be processed.
+  --exclude-tone-calibration seconds
+                        Set the number of seconds to exclude from each input audio file.
+See https://github.com/mbari-org/pbp/issues/82.
   --voltage-multiplier value
                         Applied on the loaded signal.
   --sensitivity-uri file